MeloBastian/Mam_Ne/Polymorphism_measure/README.md

    	pS and pN/pS computation script (step 2).

 	- **/table_gene_length_nonalign_aftermasking.py** (input: {genelist}, {splist}, {binarymask_pergene}, {vcf}; output: {table_nbcallpospergene}, {table_nbSpospergene}; {table_nbNSpospergene})
-   	Prepare the data for the bootstrap analysis. give the number of synonymous and non-synonymous sites per genes and the callable size (step 3.1)
+   	Set up the data for the bootstrap analysis.
+Gives the number of synonymous and non-synonymous sites per genes and the callable size (step 3.1).

 	- **/snakefile** for the step 3.1 (input: {genelist}, {specieslist}, {table_nbcallpospergene}, {table_nbSpospergene}; {table_nbNSpospergene}; output: {subset_polym_info} )
    	 Include the scripts:

 	  - **subsetwriting_redundant.py**
+         Write a subset of the gene list by randomly sampling with repeat in the gene list.

 	  - **pnps_withmask_fromtable_genexsp.py**
+          Adapted script to compute pS and pN/pS only for the genes in the subset.

 	- **/bootstrap_calcul.py** (input: {subset_polym_info}, {genes_subset}, output: {bootstrap_summary_table})
-   	Merge the subset results and compute summary statistics as the pS and pNpS quantiles (step 3.2)
+   	Merge the 500 subset results and compute summary statistics (pS and pN/pS quantiles) (step 3.2).

 	- **/bootstrap_view.R** (input: {genomes_summary}, {5%bootstrapquantilesinfo}}
    		plot log(pS) and log(pN/pS) with 5% quantile bootstrap.
 Color the point in function of the genome coverage and distinguish the 6 species with the suspiciously too light vcf (step 3.3).